devowoney/glonet/website/README.md

 You can browse the forecasts assets at **1/4 resolution** on [EDITO viewer](https://viewer.dive.edito.eu/map?catalog=https://api.dive.edito.eu/data/catalogs/glonet/glonet_1_4_daily_forecast).
 The **10-day forecasts** are **updated daily** on the platform, using the [daily mean fields from Global Ocean Physics Analysis and Forecast](https://viewer.dive.edito.eu/map?catalog=https://api.dive.edito.eu/data/catalogs/copernicus-marine-products/copernicus-marine-product-GLOBAL_ANALYSISFORECAST_PHY_001_024/copernicus-marine-dataset-cmems_mod_glo_phy-cur_anfc_0.083deg_P1D-m) of the day as initial state of the forecast.
-The forecast of the **last 10 days are kept in the EDITO data lake**, but forecast of the **anterior days can be reproduced on-demand**.
+The forecast of the **last 15 days are kept in the EDITO data lake**, but forecasts of the **15 anterior days can be reproduced on-demand**.

 Among other information, the metadata exposes links allowing you to continue the exploration of the data inside a Jupterlab instance running on the [EDITO datalab](https://datalab.dive.edito.eu/).